1iveowl/Plugin.SegmentedControl/README.md

 *Please star this project if you find it useful.
 Thank you!*

 ## Update
-Version 5.2 and forward is based on AndroidX.
+Version 5.2 and forward migrated to AndroidX for Android.

 ## Why this library?
 There are other Segmented Control libraries out there.
 This library adds two important capabilities: